The purpose of this page is to answer frequently asked iDempiere, open source ERP, questions.

 In my experience, the most common uses of iDempiere are:

-The typical user of iDempiere is a medium-sized company ranging between $8M USD to $250M USD.
+The typical user of iDempiere is a medium-sized company ranging between $10M USD to $400M USD.
 They usually have a talented IT and Financial staff.
-I have seen companies as small as $2M USD successfully launch iDempiere.
-I have seen companies as large as $500M successfully operate on the iDempiere code base.
+I have helped companies as small as $2M USD successfully launch iDempiere.
+I have helped companies larger than $500M successfully operate on the iDempiere code base.

 Who runs the project – How does iDempiere continue to exist?